aosabook/500lines/sampler/README.md

         self.p = p
         self.rso = rso

-        # Precompute log probabilities, for use by the log-PMF.
+        # Precompute log probabilities, for use by the log-PMF, for
+        # each element of `self.p` (the function `np.log` operates
+        # elementwise over NumPy arrays, as well as on scalars.)
         self.logp = np.log(self.p)

-        # Get the appropriate function for generating the random
-        # samples, depending on whether we're using a RandomState
-        # object or not.
-        if self.rso:
-            self._sample_func = self.rso.multinomial
-        else:
-            self._sample_func = np.random.multinomial
 ```

 The class takes as arguments the event probabilities, $p$, and a